Steven Marshall is South Australia’s 46th Premier.

-Prior to becoming the Member for Norwood, Steven was involved in the manufacturing industry, running his family’s furniture manufacturing business Marshall Furniture from 1997.
-At the time Steven became Managing Director, the business employed 200 people.
+Prior to entering public life, Mr Marshall worked in the manufacturing industry, running his family’s furniture manufacturing business Marshall Furniture from 1997.

-Steven is 49 years of age and has lived in the Norwood area for his entire adult life.
-He has two teenage children – Charlie and Georgie.
+He has lived in the Norwood area all his adult life and is the father of two children – Charlie and Georgie.